Pexien/svelte-bootstrap-template/README.md

 # svelte-bootstart-template
-Svelte template with bootstrap styles, and script already setup
+Svelte template with bootstrap styles, and script already setup.